-Step 5 - Submit your podcast to the iTunes Store
+Step 5 - Submit your podcast to Apple Podcasts

 Follow these steps to submit your podcast to Apple Podcasts for approval:

 After submitting your podcast, you'll receive a submission confirmation email from Apple Podcasts.
-You'll receive another email once it's approved.
+You'll receive another email after it's approved.

 Tip: You can also submit your feed to other subscription services, like Google Play and Stitcher.
-Since there’s no standard format for podcast RSS feeds, how your podcast and its information appears may vary across different services.
+There isn't a standard format for podcast RSS feeds, so how your podcast and its information appears may vary across different services.

 Updating your podcast

-Once you successfully complete all the steps above, each blog post with an audio file added to this Journal Page will publish as an episode.
+After you successfully complete all the steps above, each blog post with an audio file added to this Journal Page publishes as an episode.

 You can add other blog posts without audio files on the same Journal Page.
 These won’t sync to Apple Podcasts.

-Apple Podcasts refreshes podcasts about once every 24 hours, so this is normally how long updates to the feed will take.
+Apple Podcasts refreshes podcasts about one time every 24 hours, so this is normally how long updates to the feed take.